zademn/EverythingCrypto/README.md

     - Theory = Mathematical explanation + intuitions
     - Code = Python,Sage or other library
     - Resources = List of resources for further reading
+ ## PDF's
+- Some basic theory in the form of pdf's here and there

 ## Directories

 Directories are organized by categories
+- Security theory
+    - Basic definitions and what to expect (Start with this)
+- PRNG's
+    - Pseudorandom generators, pseudorandom functions, a chacha20 implementation

 - Mathematics = Here you will find the basic structures(groups, curves, etc) and algorithms that I studied
     - Number theory
     - Discrete Logarithm Problem